psu13/mutable-states/content/Some Bookkeeping.md

 I don't care about remote editing, automatically pushing from a github repo, having multiple authors, or anything that makes the site more complicated than the above.
 Overall Pelican has been fine.

 At some point I added a module to do $\TeX$ markup for math.
 At some point I made a backup copy of the repository on github.
-A fought with the shitty CSS a bit over the years ("shitty CSS" is of course redundant, what a cursed system).
+I fought with the shitty CSS a bit over the years ("shitty CSS" is of course redundant, what a cursed system).
 But mostly I did not think about how the site works.

 Of course in my relative ignorance I did not realize that I had made one perhaps crucial mistake in my initial setup... the code was running in Python *2* which I guess people have been trying to kill for the better part of a decade.
 So at some point I would have to figure out how to update that.
 Updating software is, of course, horrible but inevitable.